bbatsov/projectile/README.md

 * jump to a file in project
 * jump to a directory in project
+* jump to a file in a directory
 * jump to a project buffer
 * jump to a test in project
 * toggle between code and its test